 By researching the content in your niche, you can gain a better understanding of what kinds of content your audience wants and what they’re reading and sharing.

-For, example, I looked up popular and trending content marketing articles for my research:
+For, example, I looked up popular and trending digital marketing articles for my research:

 And what I can see looking at the results I got in my search is that audiences are interested in educational posts about content marketing.
 The large majority of the top shared posts in the list are either how-to guides or posts with tips for beginners and intermediate users.